Stockholm Public Library is a library that is open to the public free of charge in Stockholm, the capital of Sweden.

 The Stockholm Public Library, like such libraries in Japan, has a spacious study area inside the building.

-Many people, from those who read books to students who spread out their textbooks on their desks to study, use the space every day.
+Many people use the space daily, from those who read books to students who spread their textbooks on their desks to study.

 The library also has a café where you can bring in your favorite books and take a coffee break.